jesiennart/jesiennart.github.io/README.md

 ## Acknowledgements

-This project was inspired by my interests in cyberpunk and Blade Runner world creating.
+This project was inspired by my interests in cyberpunk and Blade Runner world creating with a little help of the synthwave music.

 ## Author